International Ice Hockey Federation: Members

-As of 2022, the IIHF has 83 members.
+As of 28 September 2024, the IIHF has 84 members.

-The federation has 60 full members, including two suspended members: Australia, Austria, Azerbaijan, Belarus (suspended), Belgium, Bosnia and Herzegovina, Bulgaria, Canada, China, Chinese Taipei, Croatia, Czechia, Denmark, Estonia, Finland, France, Georgia, Germany, Great Britain, Hong Kong, Hungary, Iceland, India, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, North Korea, South Korea, Kuwait, Kyrgyzstan, Latvia, Lithuania, Luxembourg, Malaysia, Mexico, Mongolia, Netherlands, New Zealand, Norway, the Philippines, Poland, Qatar, Romania, Russia (suspended), Serbia, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Thailand, Turkey, Turkmenistan, Ukraine, the United Arab Emirates, and the United States.
+The federation has 62 full members, including two suspended members: Armenia, Australia, Austria, Azerbaijan, Belarus (suspended), Belgium, Bosnia and Herzegovina, Bulgaria, Canada, China, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Great Britain, Hong Kong, Hungary, Iceland, India, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, Kuwait, Kyrgyzstan, Latvia, Lithuania, Luxembourg, Malaysia, Mexico, Mongolia, Netherlands, New Zealand, North Korea, Norway, the Philippines, Poland, Romania, Russia (suspended), Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, Turkmenistan, Ukraine, the United Arab Emirates, the United States, and Uzbekistan.
 Full members have a national body dedicated to the sport, and participate annually in the international championships.
 Only full members have voting rights.

-In addition, there are 22 associate members who either do not have a national body dedicated to the sport, or do not regularly participate in the international championships.
-They are Algeria, Andorra, Argentina, Armenia, Brazil, Colombia, Greece, Indonesia, Jamaica, Lebanon, Liechtenstein, Macau, Moldova, Morocco, Nepal, North Macedonia, Oman, Portugal, Puerto Rico, Singapore, Tunisia, and Uzbekistan.
+In addition, there are 21 associate and 1 affiliate members who either do not have a national body dedicated to the sport, or do not regularly participate in the international championships.
+They are Algeria, Andorra, Argentina, Bahrain, Brazil, Chile, Colombia, Greece, Indonesia, Jamaica, Kenya, Lebanon, Liechtenstein, Macau, Morocco, Nepal, North Macedonia, Oman, Portugal, Puerto Rico, Qatar, and Tunisia.

-The IIHF recognizes Chile as an affiliated member that only participates in inline championships.
+By division

+Men

+The following are countries who will compete in the 2025 Men's Ice Hockey World Championships, divided by tier:

+Men U20

+The following are countries who will compete in the 2025 World Junior Ice Hockey Championships, divided by tier:

+Women

+The following are countries who are competing in the 2024 Women's Ice Hockey World Championships, divided by tier:

 Registered players

 Based on the number of registered ice hockey players, including male, female and junior, provided by the respective countries' federations.
-Note that this list includes 71 out of 83 IIHF member countries with more than 100 registered players as of October 2022.
+This list includes 71 out of 84 IIHF member countries with more than 100 registered players as of October 2022.